-Watch Museum of the American Revolution programs from the comfort of your own home with our live and archived video livestreams, including recent Read the Revolution Speaker Series events, AmRev360 episodes, and more, that are now available to view any time.
+Watch Museum of the American Revolution programs from the comfort of your own home with our archived program recordings and additional video content, including recent Read the Revolution Speaker Series events, AmRev360 episodes, and more, that are now available to view any time.

 Read the Revolution Speaker Series Programs

 Bringing celebrated authors and historians to the Museum for lively, facilitated discussions of their work, the Read the Revolution Speaker Series explores compelling stories about the diverse people and complex events that sparked America’s ongoing experiment in liberty, equality and self-government.